Home Blog Page 1984

 OFFICE/STORE RENTALS 3c

-CORNER WINDOW OFFICE, cathedral ceilings, 2nd floor, First Federal Bank building on Sunset, in Palisades Village, 320 sq. ft. $1,200/mo.
+CORNER WINDOW OFFICE, cathedral ceilings, 2nd floor, One West Bank building on Sunset, in Palisades Village, 320 sq. ft. $1,200/mo.
 Call Ev Maguire, (310) 600-3603 or (310) 454-0840

-SPACE FOR LEASE.
-(310) 454-9606, (818) 458-4454.
+SPACE FOR LEASE (310) 454-9606, (818) 458-4454.
 Ask for Irena.

 OFFICE SUITE in the Atrium Building on Via de la Paz.
 2 offices, reception area and restroom.
 Attractive space approx. 900 sq. ft.
 One year plus sub-lease.
 Rent negotiable.
 Great space.
 (310) 459-5353